userway ADA

 Apply for Septic Permit

-On-site Wastewater Treatment System (OWTS) installers are required to be licensed annually by Environmental Health prior to installing, altering or repairing any OWTS.
+• On-site Wastewater Treatment System (OWTS) Installers are required to be licensed annually by Environmental Health prior to installing, altering or repairing any OWTS.

 Septic System Resources

-Septic Permit Record Search
+Search Septic Permit Records

-If your septic system was permitted and installed in the last twenty years, Environmental Health likely has a septic permit record for your property.
+If your septic system was permitted and installed in the last 45 years, Environmental Health likely has a septic permit record for your property.
 This record generally contains information on the septic system design and location of components.
-For septic systems installed in the 1970s and early 1980s, permit records are less reliable but are often still helpful if found.
-To request a septic permit record search, please complete this form** with your contact information, and the physical address of the parcel.
+Environmental Health does not have records for septic systems installed prior to 1972

 **Use Google Chrome Browser for Online Forms**